noder-ss/evildo/README.md

 ### Contacts

-If you have any questions, ideas, features, collaborative proposals, you can find me [here](https://t.me/gentuxx)
+If you have any questions, ideas, features, collaborative proposals or if you've found a bug, you can find me [here](https://t.me/gentuxx)